-As presented by the Vidvox Cie, The OSC Query Protocol is an agreed upon specification that extends the base functionality of OSC to make it easier to construct impromptu or improvisational interfaces between different systems.
+As presented by Vidvox, the OSC Query Protocol is an agreed-upon specification that extends the base functionality of OSC to make it easier to construct impromptu or improvisational interfaces between different systems.

 Once opened a new score project, right-click in the Device explorer on the left of score window and choose

 Add device from the Device explorer contextual menu.
 This brings score’s device setup window.

 Devices column all OSCQuery compatibles devices available on the network.

 Select the desired one from the list and click

 score will then query the selected device and receive its full namespace.
 All nodes and parameters of the device should now appear in the Device explorer.